 Since the beginning of our research grants program in 2005, Free to Breathe has awarded over $4 million to support lung cancer research.

-The Impact Award is a $200,000 scientific grant jointly funded by the National Lung Cancer Partnership and Uniting Against Lung Cancer (UALC).
-The largest scientific grant offered by both the Partnership and UALC, the Impact Award is expected to produce significant improvement for lung cancer patients within the next five years.
+The Impact Award is a $200,000 scientific grant jointly funded by Free to Breathe and Uniting Against Lung Cancer (UALC).
+The largest scientific grant offered by both Free to Breathe and UALC, the Impact Award is expected to produce significant improvement for lung cancer patients within the next five years.

 Dr. Gazdar's and his team at University of Texas Southwestern Medical Center are examining whether certain patients can benefit from targeted therapy drugs known as Aurora-kinase inhibitors.
 Ultimately, this research has the potential to reduce the time it takes for Aurora-kinase inhibitors to benefit patients through clinical trials.